Fertilizer: Contribution to the greenhouse effect

-Through the increasing use of nitrogen fertilizer, which was used at a rate of about 110 million tons (of N) per year in 2012, adding to the already existing amount of reactive nitrogen, nitrous oxide (N_{2}O) has become the third most important greenhouse gas after carbon dioxide and methane.
-It has a global warming potential 296 times larger than an equal mass of carbon dioxide and it also contributes to stratospheric ozone depletion.
+The amount of greenhouse gases carbon dioxide, methane and nitrous oxide produced during the manufacture and use of nitrogen fertilizer is estimated as around 5% of anthropogenic greenhouse gas emissions.
+One third is produced during the production and two thirds during the use of fertilizers.
+Nitrate is converted by soil bacteria to nitrous oxide, a greenhouse gas.
+Nitrous oxide emissions by humans, most of which are from fertilizer, between 2007 and 2016 were estimated at 700 million tons of CO_{2} equivalent.

-By changing processes and procedures, it is possible to mitigate some, but not all, of these effects on anthropogenic climate change.
+Nitrogen fertilizer was used at a rate of about 110 million tons (of N) per year in 2012.
+Nitrous oxide (N_{2}O) is the third most important greenhouse gas after carbon dioxide and methane.
+It has 296 times greater greenhouse effect per ton than carbon dioxide.
+The 2025 emissions contributed the equivalent of 700 megatons of CO_{2} to the atmosphere.
+It also contributes to stratospheric ozone depletion.
+Altering processes and procedures could reduce these emissions.

 Methane emissions from crop fields (notably rice paddy fields) are increased by the application of ammonium-based fertilizers.
 These emissions contribute to global climate change as methane is a potent greenhouse gas.

 Policy

 Regulation

 In Europe, problems with high nitrate concentrations in runoff are being addressed by the European Union's Nitrates Directive.
 Within Britain, farmers are encouraged to manage their land more sustainably in 'catchment-sensitive farming'.
 In the US, high concentrations of nitrate and phosphorus in runoff and drainage water are classified as nonpoint source pollutants due to their diffuse origin; this pollution is regulated at the state level.
 Oregon and Washington, both in the United States, have fertilizer registration programs with on-line databases listing chemical analyses of fertilizers.
 Carbon emission trading and eco-tariffs affect the production and price of fertilizer.